grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 We don't need to worry about most of these files yet but for now the ones we should be concerned about are `_config.yml` and `index.md`.

 ### Serve the Jekyll site
 We have the Jekyll site generated, but how do we actually see it?
-To achieve this, Jekyll provides a `serve` command which runs a small lightweight webserver.
+To achieve this, Jekyll provides a `serve` command which runs a small lightweight web server.
 Run the following command to start the Jekyll server:

 ```bash
 bundle exec jekyll serve